How To Use Color To Increase Brand Awareness & Marketing

 The Emotion of Color

 Like words, color can make us feel emotions.
 Think about the sunset, the vibrant, warm oranges, yellows, and reds.
-You feel warm and pleasant, don’t you?
-Now, think about a gray sky, with blues and purples; you feel cold and depressed.
+It feels warm and pleasant, right?
+Now, think about a gray sky, with blues and purples; it feels cold and depressed.
 Marketers apply the same techniques when advertising and marketing their products.
 If you want the user to get feelings of nature, cleanliness, and something wholesome, you might use subtle green colors.
 If you’re going to market a product to men that suggest power and strength, you might opt for black and red.

 Again, pay attention to the brands you use and see every day and notice what colors they use in their logos and packaging and ask why they chose the color they did?